srseibs/Sweat-With-Annette/README.md

 <img src="/app/src/main/res/drawable/start_logo.png" width="20%">

 This project is based on the 7 Minute Workout app that is one of many apps in the Udemy Course called "The Complete Android 12 & Kotlin Development Masterclass" by Denis Panjuta.
-The is an excellent course which was created several years ago.
+This an excellent course which was created several years ago.

 I recently used this app from that course as a vehicle to practice what I have learned in the 2 years since I took the course.
 I added many new elements:
 - _**MVVM Architecture**_ was used.